 First Degree Felony DWI / DUI

 In Minnesota, a 1st degree DWI charge is a felony level offense.
 A person can be charged with a 1st degree felony DWI if he/she has three or more qualified prior impaired driving incidents within the past ten years in addition to the new offense.
 Qualified prior impaired driving incidents include a prior DWI conviction or prior alcohol-related loss of license from Minnesota or another state with comparable laws.
+Making sure that you understand the charges and consequences is critical, and a Minnesota DUI Attorney can help you do just that.

 1st Degree DWI / DUI Consequences